locmai/DreamTeamFlask/README.md

 ## Running the Unit Tests

-tests.py is a sample for unit test the models,views and error handlers
+Change directory to 'tests', use nose2 command for running all the python files' name started with 'test'
 ```
-python tests.py
+cd tests
+nose2
 ```

 ## Coding Conventions